BA, University of California, Davis

 Global Lawyering Skills, (West 2013) co-authored with Mary-Beth Moylan and the Global Lawyering Skills faculty.

-Thompson's Legal Writing Exercises: A Case File and Formula-Based Approach to Legal Reasoning (West 2010).
+Legal Writing Exercises: A Case File and Formula-Based Approach to Legal Reasoning, West Academic Publishing (May 2010).

-The Many Faces of Online Course: Using Courses to Facilitate Faculty Interaction, The Second Draft (Legal Writing Institute, Seattle University School of Law, Seattle, WA) Spring 2009, at 27 (with Adrienne L. Brungess).
+The Many Faces of Online Course: Using Courses to Facilitate Faculty Interaction, co-authored with Prof. Adrienne Brungess, The Second Draft (Spring 2009).

 Evolution of an Academic Support Program, Association of Academic Support Educators, Annual AASE National Conference, Seattle University School of Law, May 2019.

 Guided Self-Assessment in Peer Review to Advance Student Learning, University of the Pacific Center for Teaching and Learning Assessment Conference, March 2019.

 Systematic Approach to Complete Analysis, Association of Academic Support Educators, Annual AASE National Conference, Saint Louis University School of Law, May 2018.